-Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive on a daily basis across Nova Scotia, designed to help you make informed mortgage decisions every time you need a new mortgage or to renew/refinance an existing one.
+Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive daily across Nova Scotia, designed to help you make informed mortgage decisions whenever you need a new mortgage or to renew/refinance an existing one.

 What are today’s mortgage rates in Nova Scotia?

-nesto’s advanced technology empowers us to ensure you always have the latest rate information at your fingertips to help you make the most informed decisions about whether to stay the course or lock in your rate (see chart).
+nesto’s advanced technology empowers us to ensure you always have the latest rate information to help you make the most informed decisions about whether to stay the course or lock in your rate (see chart).

-Why compare Nova Scotia mortgage rates on nesto?
+Why get Nova Scotia mortgage rates on nesto?

-By comparing Nova Scotia mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money throughout your time as a homeowner.
+By consulting Nova Scotia mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money as a homeowner.

 Should I get an open or closed mortgage in Nova Scotia?